Bitcoin exchange operator tied to hacks gets 5-1/2 years U.S. prison

 for all the damage I caused to so many people," Murgio said.

-"Believing what I was doing was OK did not make it OK."
+"Believing what I was doing was okay did not make it okay."

 Murgio's father, Michael, pleaded guilty last October to an